-The key is to not let yourself sit and do nothing.
-You don’t want to fall into the trap of thinking and get nothing done.
+The key is to NOT let yourself sit and do nothing.
+You don’t want to fall into the trap of over-thinking and get nothing done.
 You want to make progress, even if it is just a small little step, do it.

-Hence, focus on the small victories that you can accomplish right now.
-Focus on the small steps you can take right away.
+Hence, focus on taking baby steps that you can accomplish right now.
+Focus on creating small victories.